Hello!

-I am an interdisciplinary antiracist feminist scholar working at the intersection of Asian American, Black, anticolonial, and gender studies.
-I am currently a Postdoctoral Fellow in the Department of Feminist and Gender Studies at Mount Allison University, and I received my PhD in Gender Studies from Queen’s University in May 2025.
+I am an antiracist feminist interdisciplinary scholar working at the intersection of Asian American, Black, decolonial, feminist, and gender studies.
+I am currently an Assistant Professor in the Department of Feminist and Gender Studies at Mount Allison University.
+I received my PhD in Gender Studies from Queen’s University in May 2025.

 My research and teaching investigate questions of race and relationality, U.S. empire and diaspora, gendered migration and social reproduction, cultural production, and interdisciplinary methodologies that bridge creativity and theory.

 At the center of my scholarship is the dynamism between science and storytelling.
 Drawing on Sylvia Wynter’s work on the science of the word, I analyze the physiological-creative rhythms of stories and how they shape how we think, feel, and know ourselves and our social worlds.
-Through Wynter’s theory of humans as a biological and storytelling species (bios-mythoi), my work attends to our various collective locations across the connective nature of humanness while calling us to conceptualize the human vis-à-vis our different, often contested, historical-and-geographic narratives and experiences.
-In doing so, my scholarship untethers us from the disciplinary fictions of race, gender, and empire to illuminate alternative ways of knowing, sensing, and storytelling.
+In other words, I study how our stories generate physiological and affective responses/behaviors, and how science is also a story that we tell.
+In doing so, my scholarship untethers us from the disciplinary fictions of race, gender, and empire to illuminate alternative ways of knowing, sensing, and storytelling beyond the limits of biocentricity (pervasive conceptions of biological difference).

 As a teacher, I draw on antiracist feminist pedagogies to cultivate intellectually rigorous and inclusive classrooms.
 My courses push students to unlearn dominant narratives, think critically about power and social difference, and connect theory with creativity and their lived experiences through an engaging and collaborative approach.
 Through this work, I create a learning environment where students can take intellectual risks, care for one another across difference, and envision creative possibilities for social change.

-You can read my published research in special issues on Sylvia Wynter’s scholarship in American Quarterly and Interviewing the Caribbean, and forthcoming in Handbook of Feminist Political Geography and an edited collection on the creative-theoretical.
+You can read my published research in special issues on Sylvia Wynter’s scholarship in American Quarterly and Interviewing the Caribbean, in Handbook of Feminist Political Geography, and forthcoming in The Routledge Handbook of Critical Urban Research and an edited collection on the creative-theoretical.